This information explains what a resting echocardiogram is and what to expect during your procedure.

 You may have mild discomfort from the pressure of the transducer.

 Your procedure will take about 30 minutes.
-Your doctor should have the results of your echo 4 days after the test.
+Your doctor should have the results of your echo 24 hours after your procedure.